 Permission to register for classes is granted to new students and former MSM students beginning a new program only if they have been formally admitted through the Office of Admission and Financial Aid.
-Instructions and materials for registration are available at the times designated for new student registration (see Academic Calendar).
+Instructions and materials for registration are available at the times designated for new student registration.